TheNerfModder/Selectfire/README.md

 and eventually the files for the board itself.

-thank you to everyone who helped me learn how to use arduino format, and to thos ethat have been egging me on.
+thank you to everyone who helped me learn how to use arduino format, and to those that have been egging me on.
 Hopefully this helps things out.